kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 storage capacity exhaustion as well as regular IOPS spikes.

-To mitigate this issue, this KEP proposes a 2-hops request mechanism where instead of handling the requests directly, the `DifferentialSnapshot` controller returns a callback URL to the user so that HTTP requests can be directed to this "out-of-band" endpoint to fetch the changed block metadata.
+To mitigate this issue, this KEP proposes a 2-hops request mechanism where instead of handling the requests directly, the `VolumeSnapshotDelta` controller returns a callback URL to the user so that HTTP requests can be directed to this "out-of-band" endpoint to fetch the changed block metadata.
 This mechanism allows the response payloads to be returned directly to the user, without